 Funeral services are scheduled for Monday, March 13 at East Lawn Palms Mortuary, located at 5801 East Grant Road in Tucson, Arizona, 85712.
 Public viewing will begin at 10:00 AM with services beginning at 11:00 AM.
 Information on where to send condolences is pending.

 The Manzanar Committee is dedicated to educating and raising public awareness about the incarceration and violation of civil rights of persons of Japanese ancestry during World War II and to the continuing struggle of all peoples when Constitutional rights are in danger.
 A non-profit organization that has sponsored the annual Manzanar Pilgrimage since 1969, along with other educational programs, the Manzanar Committee has also played a key role in the establishment and continued development of the Manzanar National Historic Site.
-For more information, check out our blog at https://blog.manzanarcommittee.org, call us at (323) 662-5102, and e-mail us at email@example.com.
-You can also follow the Manzanar Commitee on Facebook, Twitter, Instagram, Pinterest and YouTube.
+For more information, check out our blog at https://blog.manzanarcommittee.org, call us at (323) 662-5102, and e-mail us at firstname.lastname@example.org.
+You can also follow the Manzanar Commitee on Facebook, on Twitter at @manzanarcomm, on Instagram at @manzanarcommittee, on Pinterest and on YouTube.

 The Manzanar Committee’s Official Blog is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
 You may copy, distribute and/or transmit any story or audio content published on this site under the terms of this license, but only if proper attribution is indicated.
 The full name of the author and a link back to the original article on this site are required.
 Photographs, graphic images, and other content not specified are subject to additional restrictions.
 Additional information is available at: Manzanar Committee Official Blog – Licensing and Copyright Information.